 We introduce a measure called complexity for quantification of a local genome variability.
-Complexity values are calculated against one genome from the set that can be selected arbitrarily.
+Complexity values are calculated against one reference genome from the set.
 This genome is extracted from the graph as a simple chain of nodes that is called the reference chain (Fig 1C).
 To calculate complexity in the node X, nodes from the reference chain in the range ±window around the node X are selected, and complexity is defined as the number of distinct paths in the graph that do not contain the node X but start and finish in the nodes from the selected range (deviating paths), see Fig 1C.

 Complexity computing is an iterative algorithm that generates a set of possible deviating paths from each node in the reference genome (Algorithm1) and when a new unique deviating path is found, the algorithm adds 1/window to complexity value of all nodes in the reference between nodes coinciding with the start and the end of the deviating path (Algorithm2).